google/WebFundamentals/src/content/en/updates/2018/06/payment-handler-api.md

 });
 ```

-As long as a user has the payment app installed (has a service worker installed
+If a service worker that can handle the BobPay payment method is installed, the
-for the payment app), it will show up in the Payment Request UI and the user can
+app will show up in the Payment Request UI and the user can pay by selecting it.
-proceed to payment by selecting it as a payment method.

-To make it easier for users to use their favorite payment methods, Chrome
+In some cases, Chrome will skip ahead to the Payment Handler, providing a swift
+payment experience!

-supports a non-standard feature we call just-in-time (JIT) installation.
-This
+Chrome also supports a non-standard feature we call just-in-time (JIT)
+installation.
+In our example, this would allow BobPay's trusted  Payment Handler
-allows a payment hander to be installed on the fly, as long as the user chooses
+to be installed on the fly without the user having visited BobPay's website in
+advance.
+Note that the installation only happens after the user explicitly
-it within the Payment Request UI.
-Thus, installing the payment app is not
+selects BobPay as their payment method within the Payment Request UI.
+Also note
-necessarily a prerequisite for its use.
+that a payment method (BobPay) can only specify a maximum of one trusted Payment
+Handler that can be installed just-in-time.

-## How a web based payment app work
+## How to build a Payment Handler

 To build a payment handler, you'll need to do a little more than just
 implementing the Payment Handler API.